Board Purpose and Responsibilities

 Qualifications.
 The individual qualifications sought in potential director nominees identified by the Nominating and Governance Committee for consideration by the Board are set forth in that Committee’s charter.
 Candidates are selected for, among other things, their integrity and honesty, independence, leadership and the ability to exercise sound business judgment.
 Final approval of a candidate is determined by the full Board.

 Orientation and Continuing Education.
 Each new director is given an introduction to the Board’s duties and practices, the responsibilities for each Committee to which he or she is assigned, as well as to Schlumberger, its businesses and operations, its financial strategies, its controls and compliance systems and its compensation and benefits plans, within six months of the annual general meeting of stockholders at which the director is elected to the Board.
-The full Board participates in periodic reviews of the Company’s businesses, informal discussions with managers of Schlumberger business units and visits to key Schlumberger operating sites.
-The Board and its Committees also receive periodic updates on evolving corporate governance standards and relevant best practices as appropriate.
+The Board participates in periodic reviews of the Company’s businesses, informal discussions with managers of Schlumberger business units and visits to key Schlumberger operating sites.
+The Board and its committees also receive periodic updates on evolving corporate governance standards and relevant best practices as appropriate.

 Directors’ Time Commitment and Availability

-Directors are expected to regularly attend Board meetings and meetings of the Committees on which they serve, and to undertake any additional tasks assigned to them by the Board, as recommended by the Nominating and Governance Committee.
+Directors are expected to regularly attend Board meetings and meetings of the committees on which they serve, and to undertake any additional tasks assigned to them by the Board, as recommended by the Nominating and Governance Committee.
 They are expected to review all materials distributed to them in advance of the meetings, to periodically review materials posted on the Board website between meetings to keep them informed about the Company’s business and performance, and to spend the time necessary to prepare for meetings.
-Directors must be contactable by the Chairman and the Secretary on short notice and be available for special meetings of the Board or any Committee when necessary.
+Directors must be contactable by the Chairman and the Secretary on short notice and be available for special meetings of the Board or any committee when necessary.

 Conflicts of Interest